cleocon/Job-Recommendation---1.2-Data-cleaning/README.md

 # Job-Recommendation---1.2-Data-cleaning
 ## Objective
-In our last repositories about web scraping, the websites store the information in a batch, and we have to split them into columns for our projects.
+In our last repositories about web scraping, we talked about the websites store the information in a batch, and we have to split them into columns for our projects.
 In this page we will focus on data cleaning.

 ## Table of Contents
 1. Columns that we want to split from web scraping & the Code by @hwhaa